dabbott05/Operating-Systems-Class/README.md

     This is my final version of the memory management project.
 I did alot of research on stacks, heaps, and buffers.
     This project was coded in kotlin and it demonstrates the call stack (calling a function) and the allocation of heap memory.
     Did research on how the JVM works with operating systems to manage the memory.

+# PROJECT 3 RUBRIC
+    The goal of this project is to allow students to understand how a developer can use a current high level programming language to connect to a device (webcam) and comprehend the different levels of the OS device stack that are implemented along the way.
+    • Each team will write a simple program in the assigned programming language that will: o Make a connection to the computers webcam o Display the live image o Apply some type of filter and manipulate the live image in some way
+    • Each team will need to research and find the appropriate APIs/Libraries necessary to import to connect a basic application to the computers webcam.
+The application must then capture a single picture from the webcam and display it in the app in some format.
+    • The final step will be to add a filter to the displayed photo.
+    • It will be necessary to get this to work on each team member’s individual computer.
+    • On Thursday Nov.
+6 each team will then have to show me the working code app on each team member’s computer. o The team will also have to describe to me the process the TEAM went through to find the correct solution and code.
+    ▪ What websites the team used to find the solution ▪ Did the team use AI and how did it help and what did you learn o I also want to hear about all the problems the team ran into to get the solution to work on each computer and how they solved those problems. o I also want the team to explain to me what each part of the code does and why it is necessary
+    This assignment is not going to be graded on just if the code works or does not work on each team member’s computer, but how well everyone worked together to solve the problem.
+If just one person finds the solution and just puts it on everyone’s computer, then the team will be significantly marked down.
+Every team member must be involved in finding the solution, applying the solution, and testing the solution and be able to explain the solution.

+# Main.kt
+    This is our final version of project 3 .
+It uses opencv to manage the webcam and apply a filter .